-subsequent impairment of the acquired assets, including intangible assets; and being bought out and not realizing the benefits of the Joint Venture.
+subsequent impairment of the acquired assets, including intangible assets;

+possible third party claims of intellectual property infringement; and being bought out and not realizing the benefits of the Joint Venture.

 If any of these risks described above were to materialize and the operations of the Joint Venture were significantly disrupted, this could have a material adverse effect on the Company's business, financial condition and results of operations.